 Storm Water Management

-Collection of storm water is an important responsibility of the City of Portage.
-The City of Portage maintains approximately 210 miles of storm sewer infrastructure ranging from local street drainage to 66 inches-diameter collection pipes.
-In Portage most storm water is collected in catch basins and infiltrated back to the ground.
-The city also maintains approximately 100 storm water outfalls to Portage Creek, Austin Lake, West Lake and Gourdneck Lake.
-These surface water discharges are permitted by the State of Michigan by a National Pollution Discharge Elimination System Storm Water permit.
+The collection of stormwater is an important responsibility of the City of Portage.
+The City of Portage maintains approximately 142 miles of storm sewer infrastructure ranging from local street drainage to 66-inch-diameter collection pipes.
+In Portage, most stormwater is collected in catch basins and infiltrated back into the ground.
+The city also maintains approximately 100 stormwater outfalls to Portage Creek, Austin Lake, West Lake, and Gourdneck Lake.
+These surface water discharges are permitted by the State of Michigan under a National Pollution Discharge Elimination System Storm Water permit.

 Helpful Programs & Recommendations